 Thank you for your interest in hosting a National Faith & Blue Weekend event.
-The resources below were designed to help you organize your 2020 event.
-New materials will be made available in 2021.
-For more information or assistance, please contact the National Faith & Blue team at email@example.com.
+The resources below are designed to help you with almost anything you would need to organize your events.
+For more information or assistance, please contact the National Faith & Blue Weekend team at firstname.lastname@example.org.

 ToolkitPlan your event with this detailed, step-by-step activity guide.